 The primary force driving Spring Foundation comes from the passion every member shares for philanthropy and our love for children.
-With such determination, we proceed forward fearlessly.

 Spring Foundation has a flat structure in which there are only presidents and general members.
 Besides the Finance Team and Internal Team, there are no fixed committee.
 Each member can join different project teams and take on leaderships.